Shorzinator/CodeBrief/docs/getting-started/installation.md

 # Installation

-Get ContextCraft up and running on your system in just a few minutes!
+Get codebrief up and running on your system in just a few minutes!

 ## Prerequisites